Under Secretary for Memorial Affairs

 Principal Deputy Under Secretary for Memorial Affairs

-Ronald E. Walters was named the Principal Deputy Under Secretary for Memorial Affairs, effective January 2009.
-From June 2014 through December 2017, Mr. Walters led the National Cemetery Administration (NCA) in roles as interim and acting Under Secretary for Memorial Affairs.
-Prior to his position as Principal Deputy Under Secretary, Mr. Walters served as NCA's Deputy Under Secretary for Finance and Planning and Chief Financial Officer from July 2006.
+Ronald E. Walters was named Principal Deputy Under Secretary for Memorial Affairs (PDUSMA) for the National Cemetery Administration (NCA), effective June 2009.
+From June 2014 through December 2017, and from January to June 2021, he led NCA in roles as interim and acting Under Secretary for Memorial Affairs.
+Prior to his position as PDUSMA, he served as NCA's Deputy Under Secretary for Finance and Planning and Chief Financial Officer from July 2006.

-As Principal Deputy Under Secretary, Walters helps lead 136 national cemeteries in providing dignified burial services for military Veterans and eligible family members.
-His responsibilities also include: maintaining the cemeteries as national shrines; land acquisition, design, construction, and other activities relating to the establishment of new national cemeteries; overseeing other memorial programs to honor the service of deceased Veterans, including provision of headstones, markers, medallions and Presidential Memorial Certificates; and administering federal grants to help states, territories and tribal governments establish Veterans cemeteries.
+Mr. Walters helps lead 155 national cemeteries in providing dignified burial services for military Veterans and eligible family members.
+His responsibilities include: maintaining cemeteries as national shrines; land acquisition, design, construction, and other activities relating to the establishment of new national cemeteries; overseeing memorial programs to honor the service of deceased Veterans, including the provision of headstones, markers, medallions and Presidential Memorial Certificates; and administering federal grants to help states, territories and tribal governments establish Veterans cemeteries.

 Burial in a VA national cemetery is open to all members of the armed forces and Veterans who have met minimum active duty service requirements, as applicable, and were discharged under conditions other than dishonorable.
 Members of the reserve components of the armed forces who die while on active duty or who die while on training duty under certain circumstances are also eligible for burial, as are service members and former service members who were eligible for retired pay at the time of their death.